R1ck404/External-Cheat-Base/README.md

 Thank you for checking out this repository!

-CURRENT KEYBINDS:
+## Current Keybinds:
-ArrayList: INSERT
+1. ArrayList: INSERT
-AimAssist: K
+2. AimAssist: K
-Aura: L
+3. Aura: L